michal-bures/konkr_data/ai-chatter/default.md

 - That's what you get!
 - I'm winning!
 I'm winning, right?

-> furious, suffered major damage, did not cause major damage
+> reaction, furious, suffered major damage, did not cause major damage
 - You'll pay for that!
 - You'll regret that!
 - You'll pay for that soon enough!